 Note: Several items listed in the table are inconsistent with Table 2.12 due to the issue of data unavailability.
-Other livestock products include bones, eggs, and edible parts of animals.
-Canned and processed foods include fruits, vegetables, and seafood.
+Other livestock products include bones, eggs, and

 Source: Information and Communication Technology Center with Cooperation of the Customs Department (2018).